Analysis of Louise Bogan’s Knowledge

 And a light sound.

 To contemplate the speaker’s present point of view, it is beneficial to define the word knowledge.
-The American Heritage Dictionary offers four definitions, but in order to not deviate unnecessarily from the thread I am trying to spin here, I choose to consider only two of these definitions: 1) Familiarity, awareness, or understanding gained through experience or study and 2) The sum or range of what has been perceived, discovered or learned.
-Things get interesting when we pass the first stanza through the first definition: Its “now” is a moment of familiarity and alertness, on the one hand but on the other hand that which the speaker takes for her present is actually an awareness of her past and the lessons drawn from it.
+The American Heritage Dictionary offers four definitions, but in order to not deviate unnecessarily from the thread I am trying to spin here, I choose to consider only two of these definitions: 1) Familiarity, awareness, or understanding gained through experience or study; 2) The sum or range of what has been perceived, discovered or learned.
+Things get interesting when we pass the first stanza through the first definition: Its “now” is a moment of familiarity and alertness.
+But on the other hand, what the speaker takes for her present is actually an awareness of her past and the lessons drawn from it.
 So the speaker neither recognizes her present nor can it be said that she understands it.
-Only if she is able to experience her here and now from the knowledge that she does not know and from the precipice of varied expectation––both the imaginable and unimaginable––is she able to have some glimpse of her present.
+Only if she is able to experience her here-and-now from the knowledge that she does not know and from the precipice of varied expectations––both the imaginable and unimaginable––is she able to have some glimpse of her present.
 Hence one may say the speaker is situated on a border of knowledge and ignorance: how much confidence does she have in what she knows and what is her mindset on what is unknown to her?
 Yet another question throws darts at the first stanza when it is processed through the second dictionary definition: If the speaker’s present knowledge is merely the sum of what she has been able to grasp––be it through study or experience––what significant lessons are left outside this bracket?
 For surely she has not been able to study or experience everything.
 Put in another way, has she learned enough to be alerted of the danger which is Pope’s caution?

-Some of the important questions that the first stanza raises are answered by the second stanza.
+The first stanza demonstrates experience and the second stanza offers resolution.
 Now, supposing Adam-Eve were to become the Tree of Knowledge itself, bearing the weight of the fruits of duality-consciousness in patience, does (s)he become the middle of two extremes?
 A state where good and bad are the same and in a sense neither good nor bad?
 For the tree does not consume its fruits.
 If so, can one imagine Adam-Eve as tree to say: “I’ll lie here and learn / How, over their ground, / Trees make a long shadow / And a light sound.”
 And if this argument can be made for Adam-Eve-Tree-of-Knowledge, would it not speak of a strength?
-That is strength to give up the chase of that which never stops running and to rest with that which exudes peace in meditation.
-In other words the vegetative image of the mindful fool: I do not know, so I must learn.
-And when one can keep running after the tireless, but chooses to rest, like a tree with roots that draws from below and with leaves that accept from above, does not this life imitate the Tree of Life?
+That is strength to give up the chase after that which never stops running and to rest with that which exudes peace in meditation.
+In other words, the vegetative image of the mindful fool: I do not know, so I must learn.
+And when one can keep running after the tireless, but chooses to rest, like a tree with roots that draw from below and with leaves that accept from above, does not this life imitate the Tree of Life?

 Jane A. Odartey